 You have skipped the navigation, tab for page content

-As he surveyed the sea of supporters who had turned out to watch Tonga train ahead of the biggest game in the nation’s history, Jason Taumalolo reflected on the moment that international rugby league’s Pacific revolution began.
+As he surveyed the sea of supporters who had turned out to watch Tonga train ahead of the biggest game in their history, Jason Taumalolo reflected on the moment that international rugby league’s Pacific revolution began.

 Taumalolo, who made his international debut for Tonga in 2013 against Samoa at Penrith before going on to play 10 Tests for New Zealand, had promised Kristian Woolf he would return to the island nation at some stage.